 Generally speaking, the metal parts that Investment Casting VS. Sand Casting made differ in size and weight.

 Investment casting: It has a wax pattern made from mold by injecting the wax, and this kind of part allows more fine details.
 When the pattern dipped into a liquid ceramic for building a shell, the details have been retained as much as possible.
 Therefore, investment casting can be sued at more precise, complex, and small metal parts casting.
 There is the very little limitation of the size and weight of investment casting.

 Sand casting: It needs a mold pattern to create a mold cavity.
 Sand casting can not often cast the small, complex metal parts as investment casting.
 Molding larger parts with sand casting may have a good effect.

-Investment casting provides a smooth, finished surface for metal parts.
+Investment casting provides a smooth, investment casting surface finish for metal parts.
 While because of the two halves of the sand mold, the surface finish will have a seam left by the parting lines in the mold.
 Besides, the sand mold has a relatively rough inside, for the final casting surface finish of the metal part will have an equally rough surface.

 Investment casting has an expensive pre-production cost to prepare a wax pattern and ceramic shell and finally make smooth finished products.
 While sand casting has a lower cost than investment casting, it needs an after-the-process to deal with the rough surface of the final product.

 If you want to create a casting business, choosing the right casting method is important to achieve success.
 There are 5 aspects you should consider for casting manufacturing.